Friendly, quiet, and gentle are words that best describe the personality of the Doberman Greyhound.

 Take a look at the breeder list on different dog, breed, or kennel clubs online.
 Most of their websites have a breeder referral page with contact information on breeders.

-Breeder magazines are also a good place to look.
+Breeder magazines are also a good place to look at.
 Just remember that it’s up to you to evaluate the breeders that you get in touch with.

 Having professional-looking websites or being featured in dog magazines are not a guarantee of a quality breeder.